Management, Product & Project job market report cover, Los Angeles-Long Beach-Anaheim, CA, 2026-05

 Career Switchers

-Next step: Translate your current work into PM language: scope, timeline, dependencies, risks, budget, and outcomes, then target adjacent roles first and core PM titles second.
+Next step: Translate your prior work into PM language: scope, dependencies, risks, decisions, stakeholder tradeoffs, and metrics moved.

 Salary Reality